"Why search for the truth, if it isn't going to be good

 2. Must it not be rational, scientific or sensible in that it does

 3. Must it not be logical and consistent?

 4. Must it not be reasonable by relating to a wonderful purpose?

-5. Must not any process involved be easy and pleasant?
+5. Must not any process involved be reasonably easy and rewarding?

-6. Must not any process involved be affirming with evidence?
+6. Must not any process involved continue to be affirming with evidence?

-7. Must it not be personally and corporately effective?
+7. Must it not be personally and corporately impactful?

 8. Must it not be good personally as well as corporately?

 9. Must it not have a payoff or reward that is quick enough and

 big enough to get us really enthused and motivated to commitment?